zackpyle/etch-docs/docs/docs/facets/wp-grid-builder/pagination.md

    ```php
    'wp_grid_builder' => 'wpgb-content-1'
    ```
-   Replace `wpgb-content-1` with the actual Generated CSS Class from Step 1.
+   Replace `wpgb-content-1` with whatever selector name you want to identify your loop with (e.g. `wpgb-content-posts`), but make sure that `wpgb-content-` remains the prefix.

 :::info
 The `wp_grid_builder` argument tells Etch which facet selector to use for identifying this loop on the page.
 This creates the connection between your loop and the pagination facet.